StainedMentor/Who-Am-I/docs/interface/about.md

         - **creat4**:
             - Displays the name "SamePinchy" with centered alignment.
             - Displays the avatar using `utilis.avatar("kuba_cyber")`.
+            - Provides a detailed description of SamePinchy's role and personality.

 #### Installation and Usage
 To run the "Meet The Creators" page: